-- 1. Pursuant to 4.1-of this UT Code, trustees/custodians of collective investment schemes are required to be approved by the SFC.
-An acceptable trustee/custodian should either:appoint an independent auditor to periodically review its internal controls and systems ("internal control review") on terms of reference agreed with the Commission and file such report ("review report") with the Commission, unless the trustees/custodians are prudentially regulated and supervised by overseas supervisory authorities acceptable to the Commission.
-Trustees/custodians should ensure that adequate policies and procedures of its internal controls and systems are maintained to ensure compliance with the requirements of Chapter 4. - (a) on an ongoing basis, be subject to regulatory supervision; or - (b) appoint an independent auditor to periodically review its internal controls and systems on terms of reference agreed with the SFC and should file such report with the SFC. - Note: Where nominees, agents or delegates of a trustee/custodian, or, if applicable, other service providers, are engaged to carry out functions or operations that are relevant in discharging the responsibilities and obligations of the trustee/custodian, there should be ongoing supervision (in the case of appointment by the trustee/custodian) and regular monitoring on these parties by the trustee/custodian to ensure the accountability of the trustee/custodian to the scheme and investors is not diminished and the obligations of the trustee/custodian as set out in Chapter 4 are duly discharged.
+1. Pursuant to 4.1 of this UT Code of this UT Code, trustees/custodians a trustee/custodian of a collective investment schemes areis required to be approved by the SFC.
+An acceptable trustee/custodian should either: appoint an independent auditor to periodically review its internal controls and systems ("internal control review") on terms of reference agreedin compliance with the Commission and file such report ("review report") with the Commission this Appendix, unless the trustees/custodians aretrustee/custodian is prudentially regulated and supervised by an overseas supervisory authorities authority acceptable to the Commission.
+A report of the internal control review ("review report") must be filed with the Commission.
+Trustees/custodians should ensure that adequate policies and procedures of itsthe internal controls and systems are maintained to ensure compliance with the requirements of Chapter 4 of this UT Code.

+(a) on an ongoing basis, be subject to regulatory supervision; or

+- (b) appoint an independent auditor to periodically review its internal controls and systems on terms of reference agreed with the SFC and should file such report with the SFC. - Note: Where third parties nominees, agents or delegates of a trustee/custodian, or, if applicable, other service providers, are engaged to carry out functions or operations that are relevant in discharging the responsibilities and obligations of the trustee/custodian, there should be ongoing supervision (in the case of appointment by the trustee/custodian) and regular monitoring on these parties by the trustee/custodian to should ensure theits accountability of the trustee/custodian to the scheme and investors is not diminished and theits obligations of the trustee/custodian as set out in Chapter 44.5 of this UT Code are duly discharged.
 Although a third party may be engaged to assume the operations and functions of a trustee/custodian, the responsibilities and obligations of the trustee/custodian may not be delegated and shall remain with the trustee/custodian of the scheme. - 2.
 As a general guide, in determining the acceptability of an overseas supervisory authority, the SFC will have to be satisfied that either the overseas regulatory authority or its delegate carries out regular inspection of trustees/custodians within its jurisdiction or the latter is subject to regular review in a manner generally consistent with the SFC requirement.
 In the latter case, the auditor's report should be filed with the SFC.[deleted]